lightward/mechanic-tasks/docs/maintain-inventory-for-a-product-bundle/README.md

 * Whenever this task runs, manual inventory updates to the bundle product will be overwritten.
 * Feel free to manually adjust inventory for component products.
 The bundle product's inventory will be synced appropriately.
 * Use the "Inventory buffer quantity" option to artificially keep the bundle product's inventory lower than the actual available quantity.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/maintain-inventory-for-a-product-bundle), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/maintain-inventory-for-a-product-bundle.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).